ErikEJ/erikej.github.io/_posts/2020-05-18-ef-core-simple-logging.md

 You can use this, if you simply want to consume the logs from EF in a console app or similar (Windows Service, WinForms, WPF etc).
 Let's have a closer look.

 Create a new .NET Core Console app. with a project file (.csproj) similar to this.
-The current preview version is preview 3, but I expect preview 4 to be out very soon.
+The current EF Core 5 preview version is preview 3, but I expect preview 4 to be out very soon.
 You can see the exact version number on [NuGet.Org](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer)

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">